BrandonHe/sdl_android_guides/docs/Getting Started/index.md

 We want to start the SDL Proxy when an SDL connection is made via the `SdlRouterService`.
 We do this by taking action in the onSdlEnabled method:

+!!!
+MUST
+Apps must start there service in the foreground as of Android Oreo (API 26).
+!!!

 ```java
 public class SdlReceiver extends SdlBroadcastReceiver {